kimdanni/Diffusion-Models-as-Masked-Autoencoders/README.md

 python main_finetune.py --eval --resume ${FINETUNED_CHECKPOINT_PATH} --model vit_base_patch16 --batch_size 16 --data_path ${IMAGENET_DIR}
 ```

-## Copyright Notice

-Copyright © [Kimdanni/Cvlab] [2024].
-All rights reserved.

-This code is for educational and research purposes only.
-It is inspired by the methodologies described in the above paper and is intended for non-commercial use.

-Please refer to the original paper for the complete methodology, experimental setup, and results.

 ## Acknowledgements

 We would like to acknowledge the authors of the CrossMAE paper for their foundational work, which has greatly informed this implementation.